 Here’s what else Ozturk lugs around as a professional.

 Ozturk explained he prefers to keep it light when he travels by paring his bag down to the basics, which for him includes a Gitzo carbon fiber tripod (amazon.com, $570).
 And although it’s a big-ticket item at nearly $600, it’s truly worth the cost when you consider the traveler model only weighs in at two pounds.

 Two Camera Bodies

-For our adventure in Cuba, Ozturk brought two camera bodies along: Sony’s A7R II (amazon.com, $2,698) and its new A9 (amazon.com, $4,498), which again comes in as ultra-lightweight at just under two pounds.
-Both camera bodies are the perfect tools to help you increase your photography skills, especially if you pair them with a Sony 24-70mm F/4.0 lens (amazon.com, $1,198) like Ozturk.
+For our adventure in Cuba, Ozturk brought two camera bodies along: Sony’s A7R II (amazon.com, from $1,998) and its new A9 (amazon.com, from $4,498), which again comes in as ultra-lightweight at just under two pounds.
+Both camera bodies are the perfect tools to help you increase your photography skills, especially if you pair them with a Sony 24-70mm F/4.0 lens (amazon.com, from $898) like Ozturk.